Russia pounds vital port of Odesa, targeting supply lines

 “In the first months of the war the victory for us looked like withdrawal of Russian forces to the positions they occupied before Feb.
 24 and payment for inflicted damage,” Dmytro Kuleba said in an interview with the Financial Times newspaper.
 “Now if we are strong enough on the military front and we win the battle for Donbas, which will be crucial for the following dynamics of the war, of course the victory for us in this war will be the liberation of the rest of our territories.”

-That appears to indicate that Ukraine wants to try to retake Crimea and regions of the Donbas taken by Russia and the separatists it backs.
+That appears to indicate that Ukraine wants to try to retake Crimea as well as regions of the Donbas taken by Russia and the separatists it backs.

 But the comments seemed to reflect political ambitions more than battlefield realities: Many analysts acknowledge that while Russia isn’t capable of making quick gains, the Ukrainian military isn’t strong enough to drive the Russians back.